axibase/atsd/sql/README.md

 ### HAVING filter

 The `HAVING` clause filters grouped rows.
-It eliminates grouped rows that do not match the specified condition which may contain one or multiple aggregation functions.
+It eliminates grouped rows that do not match the specified condition which can contain one or multiple aggregation functions.

 ```sql
 HAVING aggregation_function operator value